::: Island of Hawaii Postmarks, Part 1 - Alualu to Hilo :::

 Usage: March 12, 1885 – September 26, 1889

-Late strikes of this mark have single lined outer circles from ink clogging or wear
+Many strikes of this mark have single lined outer circles because of ink clogging, over-inking and, eventually, wear

 and were mislabeled as type 274.01.
 I note blue strikes from March to April 15, 1886.